aishee-das/project/README.md

-WHICH FACTOR HAS THE BIGGEST INFLUENCE OF SALES ON VIDEO GAMES?
+Which factor has the biggest influence on sales of video games?
 ================

 ## Presentation

-Our presentation can be found [here](presentation/presentation.html).
+Our presentation can be found [here]([presentation/presentation.html](https://rpubs.com/aisheedas2003/876371)).

 ## Data